gpufit/Gpufit/docs/examples.rst

             output_number_iterations.data()
         );

-After the fits have been executed and the return value is checked to ensure that no error occurred, some statistics about the fits are displayed (see `Output statistics`_).
+After the fits have been executed and the return value is checked to ensure that no error occurred, statistics describing the fit results are calculated and displayed, as in the previous example (see `Output statistics`_).